tgstation/auxlua/API.md

 ### datum:is_null()

 This function is used to evaluate the truthiness of a DM var.
-The lua statement `if datum:is_null() then` is equivalent to the DM statement `if(datum)`.
+The lua statement `if datum:is_null() then` is equivalent to the DM statement `if(!datum)`.

 ### datum.vars